Southern and Eastern Scalefish and Shark Fishery

 Management of catch

 This fishery is managed under a quota system that limits the amount of fish that boats can take in the fishery.
 This quota limit is also known as a total allowable catch.
-34 different species/species groups are managed under the quota system in this fishery.
+Thirty-four different species/species groups are managed under the quota system in this fishery.
 Under this system, each fisher is limited to catching up to the amount of quota that they hold and the whole fishery is limited to the total allowable catch that is set each season.
 Setting quotas is one of the main methods AFMA uses to ensure these fish species remain sustainable.

 The Southern and Eastern Scalefish and Shark Fishery Resource Assessment Groups and the South East Management Advisory Committee make recommendations to the AFMA Commission on what they think the total allowable catch for each species should be for each fishing season.
 Each year the AFMA Commission decides on the allowable catch using information provided by the fishery manager, industry members and scientists.